 There is nothing about being in an airplane that causes any sort of a problem.
 It is just important that you not carry heavy bags or do anything to strain yourself.
 The length of time one needs to wait to fly is purely a matter of discomfort and the instructions Dr. Teitelbaum gives about recovery.

 Many patients travel with their spouse, friend, parent, or child.
 But an equal number of patients come here alone.
 In such cases, it is required for them to stay at the aftercare facility Serenity for at least one night.
 For tummy tucks and facelifts, additional night(s) are usually desirable.
 Since Serenity is across the street from the office, Dr. Teitelbaum regularly visits patients there.
 It is most convenient to then stay next door at the Ambrose Hotel, though many patients prefer going to the more exclusive hotels either alone or with a private duty nurse.

 It is expensive and inconvenient to travel for surgery.
 But the main reason for doing it is if you believe that there isn't a surgeon in your hometown that will give you the result that you want.
 Side benefits are that it is a chance to get away from the commotion and demands of home, and that recovery in such a circumstance can be more relaxing.
-Dr. Teitelbaum sees patients from Canada, Alaska and other far off locations; patients who know Dr. Teitelbaum would deliver the results they desired.
+Dr. Teitelbaum sees patients from Canada, Alaska and other far off locations; patients who know Dr. Teitelbaum know he would deliver the results they desired.